joesecurity/scripts/README.md

 Before submitting a sample the script queries the queue length and submits the sample to the server with the shortest queue.

 To use the scripts, specify the servers by changing the `SERVERS` variable.
-Then use it as
+Please also set your submission defaults in jbxapi.py.
-follows:
+Then use it as follows:

     > ./jbxbalancer.py --help
     usage: jbxbalancer.py [-h] [--comment COMMENT] [--outdir OUTDIR] PATH